tillweareGods/Web-Everything/README.md

 # Bug Bounty Resources & Some Tools

-This repository is a curated collection of resources, custom-modified tools, and practical test plans used in real-world bug bounty hunting.
+This repository is a curated collection of resources, custom-modified tools, and practical test plans used in bug bounty hunting.

 It includes:

 - References and learning materials for common vulnerability classes
-- Custom tools built by modifying existing ones (enhanced with AI-assisted workflows)
+- Custom tools built by modifying existing ones (AI-assisted modification of tools)
-- Structured test plans for systematically identifying bugs across different categories
+- Test plans for finding bugs of different bug classes

 ## Contents

 - **Resources** → Guides, writeups, and useful references
-- **Tools** → Tweaked and automated versions of existing tools
+- **Tools** → Tweaked versions of existing tools, Some are just new tools
-- **Test Plans** → Step-by-step methodologies for testing specific bug classes
+- **Test Plans** →  Methodologies for testing  bug classes